Bit-Quill/aurora-dsql-samples/DataGrip/README.md

 **Connection Issues:** If the connection fails, check the following:

-- Verify the Aurora DSQL server is running and accessible from your machine.
+- Ensure your Aurora DSQL cluster is accessible from your machine.
 - Ensure that the username and password are correct.
 - Ensure that firewall or network settings allow connections on port 5432.